TherapyNottingham/TN2021/content/authors/andrea/_index.md

 Andrea is an Integrative psychotherapist, working within a humanistic, relational, and developmental framework.
 Andrea has a wide range of experience working with people of all ages who need support or are experiencing difficulty.
 She has worked as a constitutional movement therapist since 1984 specialising in childhood developmental disorders in the NHS, private practice and educational settings both at home and abroad and gained a Masters in this subject in 2014.

-Alongside her work as a psychotherapist, Andrea manages a therapy department in a college for Special Need adults.
+Alongside her work as a psychotherapist, Andrea manages a therapy department in a college for Special Needs adults.

 {{< figure src="UKCP.jpg" caption="UKCP Accredited" numbered="false" >}}